Two-dimensional models of type theory: Introduction

 Eventually we expect to be able to construct a sound and complete semantics for intensional type theory valued in weak $\omega$-categories.
-At the moment the theory of weak $\omega$-categories\footnote{By which we mean weak $\omega$-categories of the algebraic kind, whose composition is given by chosen data rather than weak universal properties; it is these which will be necessary for the interpretation of intensional type theory.} is insufficiently well-developed for us to describe this semantics: yet we can at least take steps towards it, by describing semantics valued in simpler kinds of higher-dimensional category.
-In this paper, we describe such a semantics valued in $2$-categories.
-The idea is that, as well as objects representing types, and morphisms $f \colon X \to Y$ representing terms, we have $2$-cells $\alpha \colon f \Rightarrow g$ representing witnesses for the propositional equality of terms $f$ and $g$.
+At the moment the theory of weak $\omega$-categories is insufficiently well-developed for us to describe this semantics; yet we can at least take steps towards it, by describing semantics valued in simpler kinds of higher-dimensional category.
+In this paper, we describe such a semantics valued in $2$-categories; which, as well as objects representing types, and morphisms $f \colon X \to Y$ representing terms, has $2$-cells $\alpha \colon f \Rightarrow g$ representing witnesses for the propositional equality of terms $f$ and $g$.
 Intuitively, the $2$-categorical models we consider provide a notion of two-dimensional locally cartesian closed category; though bearing in mind the above concerns regarding the functoriality of substitution, it is in fact a ``split'' notion of two-dimensional model which we will describe here.
 Relating this to a notion of two-dimensional local cartesian closed category will require a $2$-categorical coherence result along the lines of~\cite{Hofmann1995interpretation}, and we defer this to a subsequent paper.